AtomLinter/linter-spell-html/README.md

 ## Language Tags

-The package has scans the file for language tags like `lang = "en_US"` to determine the appropriate dictionary.
+The package scans the file for language tags like `lang = "en_US"` to determine the appropriate dictionary.
 This is still very preliminary, though.

 ## Status